Gammelstadsviken, Norbotten: Environment and accessibility

 Gammelstadsviken is close to several residential areas, but forest areas separate the lake from them.
 The bay is limited on the south and west sides by roads and railways.
 There are no possible visitor routes into the reserve.
 The main entrances today are from Porsön, from the old Haparandavägen and from the Hägnan open-air museum.
 A hiking trail connects these three entrances.
 One problem for visitors is that the distance to the birds is often long and the views of the water too few.
-It is really only from the bird tower that you can look out over the water surface, and there are long distances such as hundreds of meters up to a kilometer from the bird flocks.
+It is really only from the bird tower that you can look out over the water surface, and there are long distances such as hundreds of metres up to a kilometre from the bird flocks.
 From the European route E4 and highway 97 there is no access at all to the bay.

 In an agreement between Luleå Municipality, the Swedish Society for Nature Conservation in Luleå, the County Administrative Board of Norrbotten County and the Swedish Ornithological Society, the Gold Edge project around Gammelstadsviken has been launched.
 Together they will develop measures to preserve and develop the area.
 The project will run for five years, until 2016, and has received financial support from a LONA grant (local nature conservation initiative).
 During the summer of 2014, much work was carried out in the surrounding area, paths were cleared and footpaths renovated.
 When the Facebook halls in the vicinity of Gammelstadsviken, five million SEK was also earmarked to compensate the bird life and bird watchers.